aeturrell/coding-for-economists/code-basics.md

 # Basics of Coding

 In this chapter, you'll learn about the basics of objects, types, operations, conditions, loops, functions, and imports.
-These are the basic building blocks of any programming language.
+These are the basic building blocks of almost all programming languages.

+This chapter has benefited from the excellent [*Python Programming for Data Science*](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) book by Tomas Beuzen.

 ## If you get stuck